AceAdz/AceAdz/README.md

 ---

 ## 💭 what i'm up to
+- Full-time student
 - working on various projects (that i never end up finishing and archive them)
 - learning new languages
-- making a Minecraft PVP client

 ---